manasouza/gspread/docs/oauth2.rst

 In the next step you'll need the value of *client_email* from the file.

 4. Go to your spreadsheet and share it with a *client_email* from the step above.
-Otherwise you'll get a ``SpreadsheetNotFound`` exception when trying to access this spreadsheet with gspread.
+Otherwise you'll get a ``gspread.exceptions.SpreadsheetNotFound`` exception when trying to access this spreadsheet with gspread.

 5. Install `oauth2client <https://github.com/google/oauth2client>`_: